Troubleshooting's post

 RewriteRule ^ index.php [L]

-By adding the above file to the root folder we can use laravel project without the public path.
+By adding the above file to the root folder we can use laravel projects without the public path.
 Check out the following two lines:

 Recently we use Spatie laravel-multitenancy package in our of our client's CRM project along with spatie/laravel-medialibrary.